 A newer option in the 2020 year model

+All IIHS crash testing ratings were rated as “good.”
+The overall frontal crash rating only received four stars, and both the driver and passenger side ratings.
 The 2020 Highlander has two recalls.
 An improperly mounted seat airbag could result in an injury should a crash occur.
 The second is related to the fuel systems.
-The fuel supply system might be improperly programmed, resulting in a crash if the vehicle stalls.
+The fuel supply system might be improperly programmed, resulting in a collision if the vehicle stalls.

 Overall, any of these options are a sound choice.
-If you find a 2020 Highlander, it might even have some time left on the warranty.
+If you find a 2020 Highlander, it might have some time left on the warranty.
 If you happen upon a higher mileage Highlander, be sure to get it inspected before buying.
 That way, you can know what repairs might be down the line.